grafana/grafana/contribute/style-guides/themes.md

 `[_variables|_variables.dark|_variables.light].generated.scss` files are the ones that are referenced in the main Sass files for Sass variables to be available. **These files are automatically generated and should never be modified by hand!**

-#### If you need to modify *Sass variable value* you need to modify corresponding Typescript file that is a source of the variables:
+#### If you need to modify a *Sass variable value* you need to modify the corresponding Typescript file that is the source of the variables:
 - `_variables.generated.scss` - modify `grafana-ui/src/themes/default.ts`
 - `_variables.light.generated.scss` - modify `grafana-ui/src/themes/light.ts`
 - `_variables.dark.generated.scss` - modify `grafana-ui/src/themes/dark.ts`